-7 Describe how the school will support The Foundry utilizes a strong curriculum that promotes Social and Emotional efforts to reduce the overuse of discipline Development.
-As a program The Foundry believes in helping students to practices that remove students from the modify their own behavior and social skills in order to be successful both in classroom, specifically addressing the effects and outside the classroom. on all subgroups of students.
+The Foundry utilizes a strong curriculum that promotes Social and Emotional Development.
+As a program The Foundry believes in helping students to modify their own behavior and social skills in order to be successful both in and outside the classroom.